Learn About Posterior Fossa Tumor

 What are the current treatments for Posterior Fossa Tumor?

 Most tumors of the posterior fossa are removed with surgery, even if they are not cancerous.
-There is limited space in the posterior fossa, and the tumor can easily press on delicate structures if it grows.
+There is limited space in the posterior fossa, and the tumor can easily press on critical structures if it grows.

 Depending on the type and size of the tumor, radiation treatment may also be used after surgery.